 I’ve switched this blog from Wordpress to Hugo.
 If you see any broken links or other problems, let me know.
-I’ll re-enable comments and other features in the coming days.

 Why not Wordpress?
 I’ve used Wordpress since very early days, but I’ve had my